 Chef Melissa Kelly of Primo - Biography

 Eventually Kelly returned to New York to work for iconic Chef Larry Forgione at An American Place.
 Becoming a trusted colleague of Forgione, she earned the executive chef position at Beekman 1766 Tavern and later was placed in charge of opening An American Place Waterside in Miami.
-She also was called on to assist in the opening of An American Place Japan.
+She also was called upon to assist in the opening of An American Place Japan.

 But it was when Kelly made the move out West to work at Chez Panisse that she truly came into her own.
 Working with Alice Waters, she realized that simplicity, seasonality, and freshness were what mattered to her most.
 Kelly took this mentality and applied it to her career and travels from Denver to Barbados and the south of France.